h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_Quiz.md

 ## Question 24

 ### Problem Statement
 Explain the difference between univariate and multivariate formulations of linear regression.
-If you have data with one input feature x and one output y, write the mathematical formulation for:
+If you have data with one input feature $x$ and one output $y$, write the mathematical formulation for:

 1. The univariate linear regression model
 2. The same model expressed in multivariate notation with vectors and matrices